helidon-io/helidon/tests/integration/data-jdbc/README.md

   operation returned its connection lease.
 - Do not let application-visible failures expose configured SQL, secret bind values, driver diagnostic canaries, or raw next-exception details.
-- Keep chaos tests deterministic.
-Prefer H2 fault-injection wrappers for provider lifecycle edges and reserve real network/session/container disruptions for explicitly selected vendor disruption tests.
-- Avoid committing failing chaos tests to the main branch.
-If a chaos test exposes a product issue, keep it enabled on the feature branch and fix the product behavior or update the documented contract before merge.